Employment Law Forum

 Partner, Akerman LLP

-Marissa Alguire represents employers in all aspects of employment-related litigation before federal and state courts and in arbitration.
-Marissa also defends clients in proceedings before the Department of Fair Employment and Housing, the Division of Labor Standards Enforcement, the Equal Employment Opportunity Commission, the US Department of Labor, and the Employment Development Department.
-Marissa regularly works with employers in various sectors, including technology, entertainment, hospitality, retail, and healthcare.
+Marissa Alguire represents employers in all aspects of employment litigation, with an emphasis on defending clients against claims of harassment, discrimination, wrongful termination, retaliation, wage and hour and PAGA issues, and class actions before federal and state courts and in arbitration.
+She also defends clients in proceedings before the Department of Fair Employment and Housing, the Division of Labor Standards Enforcement, the Equal Employment Opportunity Commission, the U.S. Department of Labor, and the Employment Development Department.
+Marissa works with employers in various sectors, including technology, entertainment, hospitality, retail, and healthcare.

-Marissa also provides day-to-day advice and counseling to employers on a wide variety of employment issues, including employment policies and procedures, internal investigations, accommodation requirements, leaves of absence, wage-and-hour compliance, employment agreements, discharge and discipline, reduction in force, disability access laws, and manager and employee training.
-She speaks regularly on best management practices
+Marissa also provides day-to-day advice and counseling to employers on a wide variety of employment issues, including employment policies and procedures, internal investigations, accommodation requirements, leaves of absence, wage-and-hour compliance, employment agreements, discharge and discipline, reductions in force, disability access laws, and manager and employee training.
+She also provides AB1825 Sexual Harassment Prevention Training and is fluent in Spanish.

 Partner, Fragomen, Del Rey, Bernsen & Loewy, LLP